math-queen/Kloosterman/README.md

 # Formalisation of Kloosterman sums and its related Character sums

-I formalised the definition of Kloosterman sum and its related properties as a part of the project funded by the Mary Lister McCammon Fellowship for summer 2023, supervised by Prof. Kevin Buzzard.
+I formalised the definition of Kloosterman sum and its related properties as a part of the project funded by the Mary Lister McCammon Fellowship for the summer of 2023, supervised by Prof. Kevin Buzzard.
 I provide the formalisation of the following main results in this repository :
 1. The definition of Kloosterman sum and its related elementary lemmas
 2. The proof of the formula for the generic character sum :